firmangel8/image-batch-compressor/README.md

 # Feature
 - Able to compress batch image from default directory input
-- Able to compress batch image drom custom directory input
+- Able to compress batch image from custom directory input
 - Able to compress images with spesific size width and height target

 # Environtment